• Contact

 Starmer and the debate on an Irish border poll: does he know where he stands?

-Aidan Enright, in his first article for Yorkshire Bylines, explains the relationship between Starmer, Labour and Ireland.
-He asks what consequence a border poll would have for Labour and Conservatives, and whether Starmer can reassure unionists he understands their concerns.
+Aidan Enright, in his first article for Yorkshire Bylines, explains the relationship between Starmer, Labour and Ireland

 in Brexit, Politics